Preethamalladu/DMDD-Presentation/index.md

 ### Just the object rotated in space

-> In this method I just rotated the image using its pivot
+> In this method we just rotated the image using its pivot

 ![Branching](https://raw.githubusercontent.com/Preethamalladu/DMDD-Presentation/master/chair_test_x0y0z7.jpg)